Quick Answer

 Reorder Reference & Documentation

-preserve approvals, records, and production references so repeat orders stay aligned
+preserve approved standards, measurement notes, wash expectations, inspection records, and production references for future repeat orders

-Four Quality Topics Buyers Usually Need to Judge
+Four Quality Areas Buyers Usually Need to Judge

 QC System

-What gets checked, when it gets checked, how release decisions are made, and how accountability stays clear across the workflow.
+What gets checked, when it gets checked, how defects are classified, how release decisions are made, and how accountability stays clear across the workflow.

 Sample-to-Bulk Consistency

-How approved samples become usable production baselines — and how wash, fit, measurements, and finishes stay aligned before shipment.
+How approved samples become usable production baselines — and how wash, fit, measurements, trims, and finishes are reviewed before shipment.

 Reorder Control